rupl/frontend-testing/README.md

 # Automated Frontend Testing

-An intro to automates frontend testing.
+An intro to automated frontend testing.
 This is an enormous field containing many skillsets, but this presentation covers the basics of testing in the context of building websites.
+It covers functional testing, performance testing, and QA tools for development teams.

 ## Examples